sannnir/Project-My-own-Salt-state/README.md

 Now we are going to need some minions.
 I am going to create two Virtual Machines by using Vagrant.

-Since I have already installed Vagrant to my host computer (Windows 11 Home) I am going to skip that phase.
+Since I have already installed Vagrant to my host computer (Windows 11 Home) I am going to skip "Install Vagrant"-phase.
 Let's open Windows PowerShell and create a new folder for Vagrantfile where I am going to qualify the amount of VMs and also tell which OS box they are going to have.
 Instructions of creating that Vagrantfile are from [here](https://terokarvinen.com/2021/two-machine-virtual-network-with-debian-11-bullseye-and-vagrant/).

 Open PowerShell, create a folder, go there and create a file.